Adwai-T/Notes/Java/Spring.md

 }
 ```

-# Exception Handling :
+## Exception Handling

-## Annotations :
+### Annotations in Spring

-1. @ControllerAdvice : Is used to note the class as a global exception handling class.
+* @ControllerAdvice : Is used to note the class as a global exception handling class.

 ```java
 package com.tutorialspoint.demo.exception;